programminghistorian/ph-submissions/en/drafts/originals/creating-3d-scenes-games-threejs.md

 ## Update the Instructions

-Lastly, to update the instructions in the first intro panel change the texture to the intro2.jpg
+Lastly, to update the instructions in the first intro panel change the texture to the intro2.jpg.
-REPLACE:
+So that

 ```
 	const introTexture = textureLoader.load( 'textures/Intro.jpg' );
 ```

-with:
+becomes

 ```
 	const introTexture = textureLoader.load( 'textures/Intro2.jpg' );